 But those easily recalled events had never returned, all-consuming, like this.

 Eventually it grew dark and hot tea felt necessary.

 I did not slither across the room on my stomach, although I felt back where we needed help and could not walk.

-Recurring dreams hovered in tangled threads not stitched to coherence.
+Recurring nightmares hovered in tangled threads.

 And trying to get a sharper outline holds some threat.

 During the first months, the family focussed on Danny’s greater injuries.